toocer/ArchInstall-script/README.md

 * dialog
 * openssh _also started after installation_

-When you get the question: _Do you whant to install XFCE?_ you ar not forced to do so, it is optional.
+When you get the question: _Do you want to install XFCE?_ you ar not forced to do so, it is optional.
 If you do choose to installl XFCE, the following additional packages will also be installed:

 * xorg
 * xfce4